MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

  - The higher the total working years, the higher the monthly income (r=.77).

--Logistic Regression:
-Logistic regression is a specialized linear model where regression weights (our input variables) are interpreted on a log odds scale for a dichotomous outcome.
-We can use this technique to calculate fit statistics and model evaluations.

 -VIF: After categorizing and splitting our data, we should check if multicollinearity is occurring between our input variables.
 The Variance Inflation Factor is a technique